I am currently offering training online, using Zoom and Mural, a powerful and easy to use tools for visual collaboration.

 - Making It Work: Creating Powerful and Productive Teams Through Effective Decision-Making

-- Facilitating Change (a training for facilitators)
+- Facilitating Change (a training for facilitators interested in doing deep work)

 Please contact me for information about these and other trainings.
 I’d love to talk with you about the challenges your organization is facing and how training could support you in reaching your goals.